 How to keep a dog happy and calm during the grooming procedure.

-If you are a natural dog lover, keeping a dog happy may not be hard for you.
+Keeping a dog happy may not be hard for you if you are a natural dog lover.
 You might also know how to calm them down after having a bad day.
 However, making them calm and happy while grooming them is different.
 Especially that they are being groomed by someone they didn’t know.
 Also, the sound of the scissors or fur dryer might scare them if they are not that familiar yet with being groomed.
 A scared and troubled dog might bite you if not attended right.
 That is why having proper training that will teach you how to handle this situation is a must to avoid incidents.

 Knowing all breeds of dogs and their nature.

-Learning how to treat and maintain different types of furs.
+Learning how to treat and maintain different types of pet furs.

 Each type of coat has different maintenance.
-In training, you will learn how to take care of them the proper way.
+In training, you will learn how to properly take care of them.
 Here are the common types of fur that you need to groom:

 Dogs with long furs like Yorkshire Terriers shed their furs throughout the year.
 And this shedding is more intense during the molting season.
-Hence, to avoid tangling that causes more coats to fall, brushing it every day is recommended.
+Hence, brushing it every day is recommended to avoid tangling which causes more coats to fall.
 If there are tangles and it seems that they can’t be removed, just make sure to cut the whole strand of the fur.
 Now, to keep the coat bouncy and healthy, washing it once a month will be enough.
 Just make sure to use a softening shampoo to prevent tangles.
 Then carefully dry it thoroughly with a blow dryer.